for enrolled orchestra students

 Generally, the final grade is computed after members of the orchestra have satisfactorily completed the quarter and all its requirements.

 If a member does not perform the final performances, without approved absences (supported by an accepted doctor's letter), this member is not likely to recieve a passing grade.

 Each musician will be assigned music and possibly a black folder.
 To preserve the Symphony library and expensive rental parts, all music must be kept in this folder.
 Musicians will be responsible for that music until it is collected at the final concert performance.
 All music distributed for a particular concert must be left on the stand at the end of that concert!
 Failure to leave the music on the stand could result in a fine to compensate for any late fees charged by rental companies, and/or a lowered grade.

 Any loss of music or folder will be compensated by the individual member.

 Charges for missing or damaged parts will be assessed and must be reimbursed by the guilty player.
 A grade of incomplete will be filed until the situation is resolved.
 If the player must be absent from a rehearsal, arrangements must be made to deliver the music to the rehearsal.
 The timely copying of bowings and changes are the responsibilities of the players and section leaders.

 Orchestra members are expected to assist with the distribution and posting of promotional materials as determined by the orchestra manager and the publicity department of the School of the Arts.

-Women: Long (floor-length) black skirts or black (dress) pants (not jeans), long-sleeved black blouse (no fancy decorations), no bare shoulders or neck lines), dark hose, elegant black shoes.
-Absolutely no flip-flops or sandals!!!
+Women: Below the knee black skirts or black (dress) pants (not jeans), sleeved black blouse (no fancy decorations), no bare shoulders or neck lines), elegant black shoes.
+Absolutely no flip-flops sneakers or sandals!!!